eclipse-sw360/sw360.website/content/en/docs/Developers/Dev-DoD-and-Style.md

+---
+title: "Definition of Done"
+linkTitle: "Definition of Done"
+weight: 10
-The definition of done helps to set a common understanding for solving a ticket.
+description: "The definition of done helps to set a common understanding for solving a ticket."
+---

 ### Policy